trevorzimmerman/trevorzimmerman.github.io/pages/university/cs7267-diabetic-retinopathy.md

 - Classified diabetic retinopathy images into 5 severity classes using the IDRiD dataset (516 images).
 - Retrained InceptionV3 multiple times and combined predictions across runs.
 - Achieved over **90% accuracy** on the test set.
-- Results include confusion matrices, probability tables, and accuracy graphs.
+- Results include a confusion matrix, a combined probability table, and an accuracy graph.

 ## Methodology

-- The CNN is retrained 11 times: once on all classes and 10 times on combinations of 2 classes.
+- Retrained InceptionV3 CNN 11 times: once on all classes and 10 times on combinations of 2 classes
-- Predicted probabilities from each retraining are summed to produce a final probability matrix for classification.
+- Combined predicted probabilities from all retrainings to create a final probability matrix
-- Each sample is assigned the class with the highest total probability.
+- Assigned each sample to the class with the highest total probability
-- Misclassifications usually occur in smaller classes; the correct class is often the second-highest probability.
+- Misclassifications typically occur in smaller classes; the correct class is often the second-highest probability

 ## Report